bioFAM/MOFA/README.md

 * [Integration of multi-omics cancer data](http://htmlpreview.github.com/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html).
 * [Integration of single-cell multi-omics data](https://cdn.rawgit.com/bioFAM/MOFA/9eee74b7/MOFAtools/vignettes/MOFA_example_scMT.html).
-* [Integration of simulated data](http://htmlpreview.github.com/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_simulation.html).
-(This workshop focusses on how to train a model, check its robustness and select a model for further analyses, for details on the down-stream analyses have a look at one of the two workflows above).
+* [Integration of simulated data](http://htmlpreview.github.com/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_simulation.html): this tutorial is focused on model selection and robustness.
+For details on the down-stream analyses have a look at one of the two workflows above.

 We are preparing the following workflows, to be released soon:
-* Test imputation performance.
+* Imputation.
-* Relate factors with clinical data.
+* Prediction of clinical covariates.

 If there is any tutorial that you would like us to do, or if you want to share your analysis with MOFA, please contact us.